ATLief/simple-slices/README.md

-# simple-slices
+# Simple-Slices
-A small collection of SystemD slices with various priorities
+Priority-based resource division via simple categories

 **Note: This project is not ready for production yet!
 File names and features may be renamed or removed without warning!**

 **Note: Until further notice, it is strongly recommended to purge older versions before installing newer versions.**

-SystemD includes a feature called "slices", which combines services into groups that are preferentially given access to computing resources based on their assigned priority (similar to "nice" and "ionice"); if the system isn't resource-constrained, these priorities have no effect.
-Despite their usefulness, few people seem use them—likely due to their complexity.
+## Basic Explanation

- This package contains 8 slices with hand-picked priority values that seem to work well for most applications.
-Each slice defines a priority for CPU utilization, IO utilization, and memory usage; future versions may also support priority for network utilization and core scheduling on hybrid CPUs.
-This allows the user to quickly and easily choose which commands and services should be given priority when the system is under load.
-See the manual for details, but know that it's quite easy.
+This package defines 8 categories ("slices") which each have a priority level that determines which categories are given access to system resources first.
+The categories and their priorities were chosen based on what seemed to work well for most systems and users, but these can be customized if desired.
+Because it is based on priority, the performance of a category is only limited when the system must already limit performance; this package allows you to choose which services are limited first, with the end result being that important services perform better.

-For example, a desktop user may want to give higher priority to their desktop environment and user-facing applications, and lower priority to the background updates of mail clients, file syncing clients, and software update checking.
-A server administrator may want to give higher priority to SSH servers and firewalls, and lower priority to offsite replication.
+Which services are "important" is for the user to decide, whether that be (for example) faster games or faster web hosting.
+By assigning commands and services to a category, they are automatically given the corresponding priority level.
+Instructions for usage and more technical information can be viewed by running "man simple-slices", but know that this package has been specifically designed to be simple and easy to use.